 Strategic advice to the AAL Board comes from ASAC and, on commercialisation matters, from the Industry Engagement Committee.
 AAL funds a number of astronomy infrastructure projects and facilities, and oversight of these facilities is managed by APOC.

 AAL also maintains a number of resource allocation committees.
 ASTAC is tasked with allocating the time given to astronomy on several supercomputers including OzSTAR (Swinburne’s supercomputer) and Gadi (NCI’s supercomputer).
 In 2017, AAL established the Astronomy Data and Computing Services (ADACS), and now manages ADACS TAC.
-As manager of the AAT Consortium, AAL also maintains the ATAC and the AATUC.
+As manager of the AAT Consortium, AAL also maintains the ATAC.
 AAL also forms other short-term technical working groups as required.

 AAL has a set timeline for appointments to our committees, and positions are advertised via online calls when required.
 If you would like to become a member of an AAL Committee, please get in touch via [email protected], as we are always willing to discuss the process of member selection or possible future positions with interested parties.